chebfun/chebsite/docs/functions/chebfun/bvp4c.md

 ---
-title: """bvp4c"""
+title: "bvp4c"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """bvp4c"""
+function_name: "bvp4c"
-snippet: """Solve boundary value problems for ODEs by collocation with CHEBFUN."""
+snippet: "Solve boundary value problems for ODEs by collocation with CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """[y, t]"""
+return_type: "[y, t]"
-arguments: """(fun1, fun2, y0, varargin)"""
+arguments: "(fun1, fun2, y0, varargin)"
 ---

- BVP4C   Solve boundary value problems for ODEs by collocation with CHEBFUN.
+<pre class="help-text"> BVP4C   Solve boundary value problems for ODEs by collocation with CHEBFUN.
     Y = BVP4C(ODEFUN, BCFUN, Y0) applies the standard BVP4C method to solve a
     boundary-value problem.
 ODEFUN and BCFUN are as in BVP4C.
 The Y0 argument is a CHEBFUN that represents the initial guess to the solution Y. Its domain